OmaymaS/onceupondata/content/post/2024-02-18-enshittification-of-everything/index.md

 It is one of the AI summer days, where almost every executive is hyped up about AI *(regardless of what it means)*.
 I enter a hall full of people in the tech industry attending an event held by a mid-size tech company!

 ### Scene #1
 An executive is getting ready by putting his slides on the screen.
 I can immediately see an ugly AI-generated cover image.
-The executive gladly starts his presentation by referring to how he used AI, *which is definitely GenAI in this context*.
+The executive proudly starts his presentation by referring to how he used AI, *which is definitely GenAI in this context*.
 He moves on with his slides which include more ugly, themeless or clip-art style images. **I look around and wonder, do people see how visually bad the slides are?**

 ### Scene #2
 Another high level manager follows the executive to deliver a presentation.
 In the middle, she smiles and says *“Since everyone has to use AI these days, here’s an AI-generated image”.* The image is no better than any stock vector art.
 I would say it is even worse! **I wonder, has she thought about whether she really “had to use AI”?**